 Come join us!
 Supported by the AAS Executive, we have commenced work on several initiatives that will help us build intergenerational knowledge and networks.

-In the meantime, we invite all interested members to join the Curatorium Forum to receive updates on events and other activities—and to begin your own discussion threads and network building.
+In the meantime, we invite all interested members to join our mailing list by emailing us (at Curatorium.Collective@gmail.com) to receive updates on events and other activities.

 You can also follow us on Instagram and reach out via e-mail if you have work you’d like to celebrate, share, or put into discussion with our growing Curatorium Collective.

 Follow us on Instagram: @c_cltv